KiwiKilian/eleventy-plugin-og-image/README.md

 </div>
 ```

 Call the `ogImage` shortcode inside the `<head>` in a template.
-The first argument is the filePath of the OG-image-template (required), second argument is for data (optional).
+The first argument is the filePath of the OG-image-template (required, relative to your Eleventy input directory).
+The second argument is for data (optional).
 Usage example in Nunjucks, e.g. `example-page.njk`:

 ```njk
 {% ogImage "./og-image.og.njk", { title: "Hello World!" } %}